ApexCaptain/Koconut/README.md

 }
 mainProcess()
 ```
 Boom!
 It is done!
-No more complicated loop.
+No more complicated `for...of` or `for...in` iterative processes.
 It is safe and quite beautiful.
 Of course, I know that it's pretty unnatural example.
 You could fetch result and validate it simultaneously just in one loop.
 But by drawing upon [Koconut] library, your source code would be much more clear and efficient.

+# Deprecation
+Some functions might no longer be supported in the future.
+If you have used any one of them, your application is gonna be crashed after updating the library with no reason.
+To prevent such trouble, [Koconut] supports `deprecation warning` functionality since version 1.0.10.

+What this means?

+For instance, ther is

 # Example